kevinkahn/softconsole/docs/useagenotes.md

 Alert: used to display an alarm condition.
 This screen type is tightly connected to Alerts which are described next.
 Creating Alert screens is a two part process.
-First, you define the conditions that trigger the alert, this definition includes the action to take with the triffer is fired, which is defined via Invoke= parameter naming an alert screen.  ( The 'Invoke' command may also name an Alert procedure which is a different case.)
+First, you define the conditions that trigger the alert, this definition includes the action to take when the trigger is fired, which is defined via Invoke= parameter naming an alert screen.  ( The 'Invoke' command may also name an Alert procedure which is a different case.)
 An example of defining an Alert screen might look like:
 ```